Sexism in academia: Pregnancy

 All around the world women face issues related to pregnancy; before, during and after conception especially in academia.
 Some issues are dealing with stagnant careers, backlash and scrutiny.
 Examples of this are women college and university students that become pregnant during their studies.
-Besides this, women have to face the harsh reality that despite pregnancy being completely natural there are may be no resources or facilitations made to accommodate their needs.
+Besides this, women have to face the harsh reality that despite pregnancy being completely natural there may be no resources or facilitations made to accommodate their needs.

 In Australia, Dr. Muireann Irish recounted her and her husband's decision to start a family after she was successfully applied for an award by the Australian Research Council.
 Irish describes thinking this decision would give her three years of the research grant but she understood the strict time frame.
 While on parental leave, however, her funding was suspended meaning a suspension on data collection and overall a major decision to lay off staff, despite wanting to keep her research going.
 Irish stated, "There was this consternation about whether I should challenge traditional funding conventions or should I just take the hit [...]
 Ultimately that's what I ended up doing."

 In the United States, while firing or demoting a pregnant woman for reasons relating to her pregnancy is illegal, the laws that pertain to the child's father are relatively unfair, as paid paternity leave is much less than maternity leave.
 Under the Family and Medical Leave Act, federal law grants fathers, or other secondary caregivers, up to 12 weeks of unpaid leave, but the majority of fathers take 10 days or less leave, if they so decide to take any time off at all.
 In American workplaces, paternal leave creates a culture that deems men weak or incapable of his duties.
 This leaves expectant mothers with less support.

 Additionally, academic women are often warned by colleagues, peers, and superiors of the risks they face when having children.
 They are either warned to wait until tenure to have more children or wait until tenure to have any at all.
 This is common and the same behavior is not reciprocated to men.

 A parenthood premium which did not differ by gender was found in Germany and Italy by one 2025 study.